Computer network: Personal area network

 A personal area network (PAN) is a computer network used for communication among computers and different information technological devices close to one person.
 Some examples of devices that are used in a PAN are personal computers, printers, fax machines, telephones, PDAs, scanners, and video game consoles.
 A PAN may include wired and wireless devices.
 The reach of a PAN typically extends to 10 meters.
 A wired PAN is usually constructed with USB and FireWire connections while technologies such as Bluetooth and infrared communication typically form a wireless PAN.

 Local area network

 A local area network (LAN) is a network that connects computers and devices in a limited geographical area such as a home, school, office building, or closely positioned group of buildings.
 Wired LANs are most commonly based on Ethernet technology.
 Other networking technologies such as ITU-T G.hn also provide a way to create a wired LAN using existing wiring, such as coaxial cables, telephone lines, and power lines.

 A LAN can be connected to a wide area network (WAN) using a router.
 The defining characteristics of a LAN, in contrast to a WAN, include higher data transfer rates, limited geographic range, and lack of reliance on leased lines to provide connectivity.
-Current Ethernet or other IEEE 802.3 LAN technologies operate at data transfer rates up to and in excess of 100 Gbit/s, standardized by IEEE in 2010.
+Current Ethernet or other IEEE 802.3 LAN technologies operate at data transfer rates up to 800 Gbit/s, standardized by IEEE in 2024.